rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/544_system-matrics.md

 * **drop_out** is the total number of transmitted packets dropped by the network interface

 ## Disk usage
-Subscribing to disk usage metrics displays a graph that shows the information on disk usage metrics like available disk space, percentage of disk space used, etc. Read more to know the kind of disk usage metrics that are collected.
+Subscribing to disk usage metrics displays a graph that shows the information on disk usage metrics like available disk space, percentage of disk space used, etc.

+Some of the metrics data measured in a disk usage graph are:

 * **free** is the amount of disk space that is freely available.
 It is an integer value shown as byte.
 * **total** is the total amount of disk space.
 It is an integer value shown as byte.